 Smart Ski Pass Purchases

 If you’re planning multiple days on the mountain, buying a season pass can be more economical than purchasing daily lift tickets.
-Early bird deals are also crucial—most resorts offer significant discounts for those who buy their passes in advance.
+Early bird deals are also crucial, with most resorts offering significant discounts for those who buy their passes in advance.

-- My close friends who live in the Denver area purchase Epic Passes, which allows unlimited skiing at a variety of high-end local resorts (including some in other parts of North America, Europe, and Japan).
+- My close friends who live in the Denver area purchase Epic Passes, which allow for unlimited skiing at a variety of high-end local resorts (including some in other parts of North America, Europe, and Japan).
 Passholders also enjoy discounts on rentals, dining, lodging, and lessons, plus reduced ticket prices for family and friends.
-Currently priced at $1,025 for adults (though prices vary, so check here), it’s a great value if you ski regularly—considering lift tickets can be as high as $300 per day.
+Currently priced at $1,097 for adults and $560 for kids (though prices vary, so check here), it’s a great value if you ski regularly, considering lift tickets can be as high as $300 per day.
 The pass quickly pays for itself after about three to four ski days.
 If you’re not a local, this is a great deal, even if you only visit for a short time.
-With prices set to increase after October 9th, now is the perfect time to buy.
+With prices set to increase after October 8th, now is the perfect time to buy.

 Leveraging Discounts and Deals